-There will be 2 exams tentatively scheduled for the weeks of 3/15 and 4/19.
+There will be 2 exams tentatively scheduled for the weeks of 3/21 and 4/18 in class.
 No make-up exams will be given except for unforeseen, officially documented absences.
 If such a circumstance arises on a test date, it is your responsibility to contact me as soon as possible.
 If you expect to be absent on a test date for any legitimate reason (conferences, job interviews, project team competitions, etc.), it is your responsibility to give me sufficient prior notice so that we can make other arrangements.
-There will be a FINAL exam at the end of this course.
+There will be a FINAL exam at the end of this course and it will cover all the chapters cover in this course.